 Speaking and Training Schedule

-Catherine Faherty has been creating autism teacher training models and speaking at conferences since the 1980’s.
-Below is a sampling of her most recent presentations from 2017 and 2018 speaking engagements, presentations, and professional training.
+Catherine Faherty has been creating autism teacher training models, workshops, seminars, and speaking at conferences since the 1980’s.
+Here you will find a sampling of recent speaking engagements, presentations, and professional training from 2017-2019 under “Previous Events”.
+For newly scheduled presentations, search “Upcoming Events”.

 Text from photo on left: There is an overabundance of information for autistic children and adults on “how to be social”…and it’s always from a non-autistic perspective.